Skip to content

 The canonical resources:

-• /posts — Create an audio post, get one by id, list the viewer’s posts, list a post’s replies (the thread).
+• /posts — Create an audio post, get one by id, list posts, list a post’s replies (the thread), and PATCH one to (re)trigger audio enrichment.
 One record type; reply presence is prompt-vs-reply.

-• /audio — Upload audio (authenticated and anonymous-pending), and resolve a stored ref to a short-lived signed playback URL.
+• /audio — Upload audio (content-addressed — see Lexicons § How faithful is this to AT Protocol?), and resolve a stored ref to a short-lived signed playback URL.

-Internal/utility routes (system-auth glue, ingestion plumbing) intentionally stay out of the public reference — they’re service-to-service plumbing a third-party client wouldn’t call.
+Internal/utility routes (/api/v1/system/* service-to-service glue) intentionally stay out of the public reference — they’re plumbing a third-party client wouldn’t call, gated by a separate SYSTEM_AUTH_TOKEN rather than an app service token.

 Every JSON response wraps its payload: